christian-raedel/node-clogger/README.md

 # CLogger #

-A [node.js](http://nodejs.org) module with various configurable and extendable transports.
+A [node.js](http://nodejs.org) logging module with various configurable and extendable transports.
 As per default, the **CLogger** prints its colored messages to the node-console, but it can be configured to logs to a [TaffyDB](http://www.taffydb.com) instance, a log-file